-Traditional Safe System What is the problem?
-All injury collision but focus on fatal and serious Significant focus on fatalities and serious injuries What causes the problem?
-Human factors People make mistakes, people are fragile Who is responsible?
-Individual road users Road users and system designers What is the approach?
-Incremental approach to reduce the problem Systematic approach to build a safe road system What is the appropriate goal?
-Optimum number of fatalities and serious injuries Zero fatalities and serious injuries.
+Traditional Safe System

+What is the problem?
+All injury collisions, but a Significant focus on

+focus on fatal and serious fatalities and serious

+injuries injuries

+What causes the Human factors People make mistakes,

+problem? people are fragile

+Who is responsible?
+Individual road users Road users and system

+designers

+What is the approach?
+Incremental approach to Systematic approach to

+reduce the problem build a safe road system

+What is the appropriate Optimum number of Zero fatalities and serious

+goal? fatalities and serious injuries.

+iniuries